It’s not the easiest topic to bring up, so you might be hesitant to talk to your doctor about it. But chances are, your gynecologist can help!

 The culprit is likely bacterial vaginosis (BV).
 It’s a common vaginal infection that seldom causes physical discomfort.
 But the emotional discomfort you may feel is plenty painful.

-And, surprisingly, the first things you might want to reach for to counteract the offending odor is more likely to make the problem worse.
+And, surprisingly, the first thing you might want to reach for to counteract the offending odor is more likely to make the problem worse.
 That’s right — douching or over-the-counter sprays won’t do anything for the infection.

 BV is usually not serious.
 Its hallmark is a foul-smelling vaginal discharge that’s off-white or grayish.